theleoborges/bouncer/README.md

 Your validators aren't limited to a single argument though.

 Since *v0.2.2*, `defvalidator` takes an arbitrary number of arguments.
-The only thing you need to be aware is that the value being validated will **always** be the first argument you list - this applies if you're using plain functions too.
+The only thing you need to be aware of is that the value being validated will **always** be the first argument you list - this applies if you're using plain functions too.
 Let's see an example with the `member` validator:

 ```clojure
 (defvalidator member